i-winxd/FnF-chart-to-swing/README.md

 You can make a pull request if you want to contribute to this.

 ## Licensing
-Please credit/cite if you're using this / taking any of the source code!!!
+Please credit taking any of the source code!!!
 It lets other know of this (very cool) utility!!

 ## Other stuff I've made:
 https://github.com/i-winxd/SNIFF - A fork of a FnF midi to chart converter that supports Kade/Psych engine parameters.